 My emphasis in this lecture is to show the need to meditate and to understand what these stages of initiation entail, so that we can strengthen our practice and understand our experiences.

 Instructor: The Tarot, as taught in the internal planes especially, those images are, as Manly P. Hall taught, a sufficient teaching unto itself.
 He said that those who learn how to meditate on the genuine Tarot, as given in the astral plane, will be eloquent in every science, art and mysticism in the universe.
 Those 22 cards, the 22 laws of the Tarot, of the Torah (the law), the major arcana, as well as the minor arcana, teach us about the different laws.
 These pertain to the world of intuition.
-It also helps to develop our imagination; we sit to visualize a card, and we have a deck that is going to be published soon (Editor’s Note: the Eternal Tarot are now available through Glorian Publishing), which I personally have used in the internal planes.
-The images that we are presenting are given from Tarot and Kabbalah and the book Alchemy and Kabbalah, by Samael Aun Weor, in which he unveiled the Tarot.
+It also helps to develop our imagination; we sit to visualize a card, and we have a deck that is going to be published soon (Editor’s Note: The Eternal Tarot is now available through Glorian Publishing), which I personally have used in the internal planes.
+The images that we are presenting are given from Tarot and Kabbalah and the book Alchemy and Kabbalah in the Tarot, by Samael Aun Weor, in which he unveiled the Tarot.
 I know there are other decks, which bear resemblance to what we teach; I invite you to expand your study of the Tarot, through this deck especially.

 Yes, we say that the High Priestess has many similarities to other decks, but in terms of the practical techniques to develop intuition, imagination and inspiration; they are either given incipiently or not given at all.
 In the Tarot today, we commonly find that it has not been part of that unveiling.